• FAQ's – Enclosures & Sleeves

 Archival Methods gives you all three options, and it’s common to mix them — documents can live in a buffered folder, inside a box, with any items you reference often kept in polyester sleeves.

-Q: When Are Polyethylene Bags the Best Choice?
-Use Archival Polyethylene Bags when you want:
+Q: When should I use Polyethylene Bags?
+Use archival Polyethylene Bags when you want:

 • Lightweight, economical, safe protection